- Vision & Strategy

 Back to Top Nav

 In the fall of 2013, President Hanlon shared an academic vision for Dartmouth where the institution's impact on the world is extended through interdisciplinary faculty teams who collaborate at the leading edge of discovery and where students are given uncommon access to new ideas around the globe through course work and research opportunities.
-Specifically, he outlined five tactics designed to advance Dartmouth's strategy of enhancing its expertise in teaching while simultaneously enhancing faculty scholarship and increasing the institution's global footprint.
+Specifically, he outlined several tactics designed to advance Dartmouth's strategy of enhancing its expertise in teaching while simultaneously enhancing faculty scholarship and increasing the institution's global footprint.

 Experiential or action-based learning offers students the chance to develop the skills they need to operate effectively through active, rather than passive, learning.
 Dartmouth offers hundreds such learning opportunities for students and is continually expanding those offerings.
 President Hanlon's criteria for experiential learning are that: